DimitriPalmer22/Relapse-Code-Documentation/_temp/02-22 Relapse Power Videos.md

 **Overview**:

 The player fires a couple pellets from their hand that spread out as they travel.
 The pellets damage any enemies they make contact with.
 Think of this as like a shotgun blast.
-Pellets that don't hit enemies and instead
+Pellets that don't hit enemies and instead hit the ground / a wall leave behind a fiery residue that damages enemies that walk over it.

 **Video Link**: